SoftInstigate/http-shell/README.md

 # HTTP Shell

 **HTTP Shell** is a tool that provides developers a modern alternative to http clients for interacting with APIs.
+Let's see it as something between a raw command line tool, like curl or httpie, and a more user friendly REST client, like Postman.

 It's built on top of IBM's open source [Kui framework](https://github.com/IBM/kui).